 "Kids will love the illustrations of 'Treasure Island,'" Holland said.

 Tours of Andrew Wyeth's studio last about an hour and are for ages 6 and older.

 The museum is a program of the Brandywine Conservancy, which preserves art and the environment, including places painted by many artists in the museum collection.
-It holds more than 440 conservation easements and has protected more than 45,000 acres in Pennsylvania and Delaware.

 "We are not a typical museum," Holland said.
 "We feature art that is local to our region."